-I find that because of the nature of the investigation conducted by the London Police officers the resulting consultations and communications are about employment-related matters.
+I find that because of the nature of the investigation conducted by the police officer, the resulting consultations and communications are about employment-related or labour relations matters.

 The phrase "has an interest" has been defined as more than mere curiosity or concern.
-An "interest" must be a legal interest in the sense that the matter in which the institution has an interest must have the capacity to affect the institution's legal rights or obligations (Orders $M{835}$ , $M{899}$ , $M{922}$ , $M{962}$ and $P{1242}$ ).
+An "interest" must be a legal interest in the sense that the matter in which the institution has an interest must have the capacity to affect the institution's legal rights or obligations (Orders M-835, M-899, M-922, M-962 and P-1242).

 The Police state that they have a legal interest in maintaining proper policing standards and ensuring that members of the force are adequately trained to ensure public confidence in the police services.
 According to the Police, they have a legal obligation to ensure that proper policing procedures are followed.
 The Police state that through the Chief, the Police have a legal obligation to investigate complaints involving any member of the police services within its jurisdiction.
 The Police submit that a failure to maintain adequate policing could affect their legal rights or obligations.
-The Police direct my attention to a number sections of the Police Services Act which spell out the responsibilities and potential liabilities of the Police in this regard.
+The Police direct my attention to a number of sections of the Police Services Act which spell out the responsibilities and potential liabilities of the Police in this regard.

-It is clear that the Police have a legal responsibility to monitor the actions of the Chief of Police and the members of the force.
-Therefore, in my view, the Police have "an interest" in the consultations and communications which are reflected in the report and the third requirement is met.
+It is clear that the Police have a legal responsibility to monitor the actions of the members of the force.
+Therefore, in my view, the Police have "an interest" in the consultations and communications which are reflected in the report and Requirement 3 is met.